 To make sure your photo is accepted follow these simple steps:

-- The room is well-lit.
+1. The room needs to be well-lit.
 Make sure your light is on and you can be clearly seen.

-- Your face is visible, and you are not wearing a hat or face covering
+2. Ensure that your face is visible, and you are not wearing a hat or a face covering.

-- Position your face or the photo page of your ID in the centre of the oval on the screen
+3. Position your face or the photo page of your ID in the centre of the oval on the screen.

 Security during the test day